-To learn more about these capabilities and how you can decide on the best redundancy option for your use cases, see Azure Storage redundancy.
+To learn more about these capabilities and how to decide on the best redundancy option for your use cases, see Azure Storage redundancy.

 For help with planning the right solution for Azure disks, see Backup and disaster recovery for Azure disk storage.